BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 In this assignment, you will read the classic Iris dataset, and use information obtained about different types of flowers to predict what kind of flower an unknown specimen is knowing only its measured data values.

-Here are examples of the three flowers:
+Here are examples of the three flowers, taken from the [Iris Flower Dataset Wikipedia page](https://en.wikipedia.org/wiki/Iris_flower_data_set):

 | Setosa | Versicolor | Virginica |
 |-|-|-|